luminus-framework/luminus/resources/md/routes.md

 Once all your application routes are defined you can add them to the main handler of your application.
-You'll notice that the template already defined the `app` in the `handler` namespace of your application.
+You'll notice that the template already defined the `app` route group in the `handler` namespace of your application.
 All you have to do is add your new routes there.

 Note that you can also apply custom middleware to the routes using `wrap-routes` as seen with `home-routes`.